tssovi/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-a-library-management-system.md

 * **Renew a book:** To reborrow an already checked-out book.
 * **Return a book:** To return a book to the library which was issued to a member.

+Here is the use case diagram of our Library Management System:

 <p align="center">
     <img src="/media-files/lib-use-case-diagram.png" alt="Library Use Case Diagram">
     <br />